ericgolftourney/StoreLocatorPlus/readme.txt

 I was listing the entire change log here but with weekly/bi-weekly updates it as getting much too long.

+= 3.6.1 (Late October, 2012) =

+* Patch: fix "use location sensor" not showing map if people choose to deny location access.
+* Patch: fix(?) the div code below the map on sites that have a language/texturize plugin or theme enabled.
+* Performance: eliminate some unused code and reduce the total file count by combining function files.

 = 3.6 (Mid-October, 2012) =

 * Turned off "show city pulldown" on new installs.